jenshweber/grape/README.md

 # Quick Start

 * **Install Neo4J** Grape requires the graph database Neo4j.
+(Important: Grape has not been migrated to Neo4J v.
+4 yet.
+Please use the latest v.
+3 release.)
 The community edition (free) can be downloaded here: https://neo4j.com/download/
 * **Create Clojure project** For example with Leiningen ``lein new gapetest``
 * **Add profiles.clj** Create a new file ``profiles.clj`` to contain your neo4j connection info: